vijay8i/this-and-that/01-build-systems/notes/04-gn-ninja-conan.md

 So far, *gn* and *ninja* check off these boxes.
 But we still need to figure out how to fetch third-party dependencies.
-There are other tools under `depot_tools` from Google for fetching and syncing source code, which seem to be more tightly coupled to the needs of Google's own projects.
+There are other tools under `depot_tools` from Google for fetching and syncing source code, which seem to be tightly coupled to the needs of Google's own projects.

 Therefore, I decided to go with `conan` for fetching third-party dependencies.
 I have no idea how that is going to turn out.
-But we have to start somewhere, so here is the plan:
+But we have to start somewhere, and so here is the plan:
 - Figure out how to fetch third-party dependencies (`uv` and `uvw`).
 - Integrate the previous step using *gn* `actions`.
 - Finally use the `third-party` dependencies.